subvisual/subvisual.com/src/posts/2014-01-07-using-calc-for-responsive-css/index.md

 ---
+highlight: false
-path: /23-using-calc-for-responsive-css/
+path: 23-using-calc-for-responsive-css
-title: "Using calc() for responsive CSS"
+title: Using calc() for responsive CSS
+categories:
+  - engineering
 author: gabriel-poca
 date: 2014-01-07
+intro: |
+  If you implement responsive design then CSS's calc() is a must-know feature.
 tags:
   - development
-intro: >
-  If you implement responsive design then CSS's calc() is a must-know feature.
 ---

 If you implement responsive design then CSS's calc() is a must know feature.
 If you've never heard of it, here's a description from MDN: